Adoption Fee Information...

 We often get asked if our animals can be adopted free of charge.
 Whilst we appreciate many offers of a home are genuine, we cannot waive the adoption fee for a number of reasons.

-Firstly, we are a volunteer run charity and receive no government funding; so, rely solely on public donations to keep going.
+Firstly, we are a volunteer run non for profit rescue and receive no government funding; so, rely solely on public donations to keep going.
 Our adoption fees mainly cover the practical costs of rescuing an animal, but the money also goes towards ensuring we can continue the work we do generally.

 Secondly, giving away a ‘free dog to good home’ will inevitably attract the interest of unscrupulous people who gather free dogs to use as bait in fighting circles or bad breeders who use dogs on puppy farms with the sole intention of making money.
 This type of person does not have the dog’s welfare at heart.